Estimated reading time: 4 minutes

 As with many things, starting your journey with REI skip tracing isn’t necessarily as easy as it sounds.
 There is a number of things you will have to figure out yourself, especially when it comes to doing REI skip tracing more effectively.
 However, one thing you don’t have to worry about is finding the right tools — you can just use Tracers.

-Tracers is a great tool that pulls from the most sources and scans the most records to find the people you’re looking for.
+Tracers is the best skip tracing service for real estate investors because it pulls from the most sources and scans the most records to find the people you’re looking for.
 Whether you’re trying to find a notoriously secretive homeowner or you just need to perform a quick search, you can use Tracers to do it.
 Sign up today to start using Tracers for all your REI skip tracing needs.

 Most commonly, you’ll use REI skip tracing to get in contact with people who own properties but don’t have much investment with the property anymore.
 If you can get a property back out on the market, you can earn on a lot that’s otherwise just going to sit there.
 Plus, you can gather other information on the owners, including: